 How You’re Covered

-An insurance policy is only good for you if it covers what you need covered when a loss occurs.
+An insurance policy is only good for you if it covers what you need to be covered when a loss occurs.
 This may be the number one complaint that consumers and businesses have about their insurance industry experiences which makes working with an experienced insurance broker all the more important.
 Commercial property policies in Phoenix, AZ are either all risk policies that cover a wide variety of losses except for those specified in the policy or they are peril specific policies that cover losses only when they are listed in the policy.
-Examples of perils that may be covered are fire, hail, wind, theft and vandalism.
+Examples of perils that may be covered are fire, hail, wind, theft, and vandalism.
 Also, be sure to find out if your property will be covered as replacement cost in the policy or if it will be Actual Cash Value.
 If it is Actual Cash Value (ACV), then the amount provided for that property will be the replacement cost minus any depreciation due to age or condition.

 As you can see, commercial property insurance comes with a lot of options to consider.
 If your business needs this type of coverage, the experienced Phoenix insurance brokers at Smart Move Insurance are ready to get to know your business and help you make the decisions that are right for you.
 Start the conversation today by calling us directly.